 Anthony Smith CMG

+Devin O’Shaughnessy is responsible for the strategic and operational management and the overall leadership of WFD programmes.
 Devin is also responsible for overseeing WFD’s business development, including seeking funding opportunities for new programmes, preparation of external bids, and creation of new partnerships.
 His principal field of expertise is in democracy and governance, including: supporting representative, executive, and political institutions; civil society strengthening; citizen participation; state building in fragile contexts; women’s political empowerment; electoral processes and observation; and qualitative research.

 Devin has more than 15 years’ experience in the field of international development, with a specific focus on democracy assistance.
 Before joining WFD, Devin worked for the National Democratic Institute (NDI) for nearly six years, both abroad and in their headquarters.
 His last position with NDI was as Country Director in Indonesia, and previously acted as their Deputy Country Director for Afghanistan and Senior Programme Manager for the Horn of Africa.
 In addition to NDI and WFD, Devin has worked for a number of leading development organisations, including Action on Armed Violence, CHF International (now Global Communities), and the US Peace Corps, among others.
 He has also worked in US politics, serving as a Co-Campaign Manager and Constituent Advocate for US Congresswoman Jan Schakowsky (D-IL).

-Dina Melhem is WFD’s Regional Director for MENA and Asia.
+Regional Director for MENA and Asia.

 Dina has a PhD in Public Law from the University Paul Cezanne, Aix-en-Provence in France.
 Previously she was Research Fellow at the Institute of Arab and Islamic studies (IREMAM-CNRS) in Aix-en-Provence and was involved heavily with research on the Arab League and the Arab Charter for Human Rights.
 Dina has also worked at the European Parliament office in Marseilles on the Euro-Mediterranean Partnership.

-George Kunnath is WFD’s Regional Director for ECA and Africa.
+Regional Director for ECA and Africa.